realluckylabs/reallucky-contracts/README.md

 ChainLink VRF

->For local testing, you need to deploy the ChinaLink VRF simulated contract yourself and execute the callback operation yourself.
+>For local testing, you need to deploy the ChainLink VRF simulated contract yourself and execute the callback operation yourself.
 For specific operations, see the [official documentation](https://docs.chain.link/vrf/v2/subscription/examples/test-locally).

 Start the local bsc test environment
 ```shell